 Stop Hiring Experienced Candidates

-When the Beginner's Mind Beats Industry Experience
+When Fresh Perspectives and the Beginner's Mind Beat Industry Experience in Hiring

-Stop looking for job candidates with “experience.”
 It’s the people with experience who built those awful socio-technical systems in the first place.

 “It took me four years to paint like Raphael, but a lifetime to paint like a child.” — Pablo Picasso, painter and sculptor